deomkds/sa-checklist/README.md

-# GTA San Andreas 100% Interactive Checklist
+# GTA San Andreas Progress Checklist

 An interactive checklist for tracking progress in GTA San Andreas.